-- Evaluate the energy use patterns for commercial building and recommend energy efficiency and alternative energy solutions for highenergy consuming buildings. - Troubleshoot, upgrade and maintain the Energy Management Systems (EMS); perform data recovery and backup duties. - Monitor the efficiency of energy management operations, detecting, where possible, equipment failures. - Construct energy evaluation technical reports and make presentations for potential project implementation. • Upload and download information from - remote and local networks to aid in the efficiency of energy management. • Enhances energy management - software and prepare program documentation and flow charts. • Read and comprehend mechanical - blueprints and control drawings. • Respond to calls for heating, ventilating, air conditioning, and exterior lighting service independently; and determine whether to dispatch appropriate staff - the energy management system. • Assist in the writing of specifications for additional energy management systems.
+- Evaluate the energy use patterns for commercial building and recommend energy efficiency and alternative energy solutions for highenergy consuming buildings. - Troubleshoot, upgrade and maintain the Energy Management Systems (EMS); perform data recovery and backup duties. - Monitor the efficiency of energy management operations, detecting, where possible, equipment failures. - Construct energy evaluation technical reports and make presentations for potential project implementation. - Upload and download information from remote and local networks to aid in the efficiency of energy management. - Enhances energy management software and prepare program documentation and flow charts. - Read and comprehend mechanical blueprints and control drawings. - Respond to calls for heating, ventilating, air conditioning, and exterior lighting service independently; and determine whether to dispatch appropriate staff or to resolve problems remotely via the energy management system. - Assist in the writing of specifications for additional energy management systems. - Write technical proposals for energy projects. - Provide training to campus users and facilities operations staff.